Entrusted to his killer: Little boy beaten, starved by carer

 He was then carried unconscious into the house, shaking after suffering a seizure.

 An ambulance was called.
-Within hours, Malachi was transferred to Starship Hospital and put into an induced coma.
+Within hours, Malachi was transferred to Starship children's hospital and put into an induced coma.
 He was suffering from a brain hemorrhage and substantial bruises across his entire body.

 Police immediately informed both Michaela and her sister Sharron Barriball that they would be searching the property later that day.